FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 What Happens If You Miss the Entire Draft?

-However, it's important to remember: the draft is only the starting point.
-The season lasts 38 Gameweeks, and active waiver management can significantly improve even an auto-drafted squad.
+If a manager misses the draft, the system builds their squad based on default rankings or their watchlist.
+The squad will likely be balanced on paper, but strategically thin.
+But, the Draft is only the starting point.
+The season lasts 38 Gameweeks, and active waiver management can improve even an auto-drafted squad.

 Can You Recover After a Poor Draft?